cognitedata/reveal/examples/README.md

 ## [Environment files](https://create-react-app.dev/docs/adding-custom-environment-variables/)

-See `.env.example` file to create your own `.env` file for development.
+Create a copy of `.env.example` file and rename it to `.env`.
-It helps you to have useful defaults such a project and models used.
+This file can be used to set environment variables which provides defaults for things like project name or model ids used in examples.

 ## Available Scripts